She is not an AI assistant. She is the system that holds your family's life.

 - Builds structure from natural language, no forms required

-- Honest about what she needs to do her job well
+- Clear about what she needs to do her job well

 - Never makes decisions for your family